p2-inc/phasetwo-docs/tutorials/index.md

 ## A note on scope

 These tutorials cover Keycloak itself.
-Where a capability is not in core Keycloak — SCIM server endpoints, magic links, multi-tenant organizations in older versions — we say so plainly and point at the open-source extension, rather than pretending the gap isn't there.
+Where a capability is not in core Keycloak — magic links, per-organization SCIM endpoints, multi-tenant organizations in older versions — we say so plainly and point at the open-source extension, rather than pretending the gap isn't there.

 Something missing or wrong?
 The edit link on every page goes to the repository.